Amazon’s acquisition of iRobot is a profound bummer

 Granted, Eero’s core routers haven’t suffered under Amazon, and iRobot’s vacuums and mops aren’t likely to, either.
 And when combined, they may add up to the kind of ambitious smart-home ecosystem that each of the two companies envisioned on their own.

+Amazon also seems anxious to quell concerns around data collection, sending over the following statement after publication: “Protecting customer data has always been incredibly important to Amazon, and we think we’ve been very good stewards of peoples’ data across all of our businesses.
+Customer trust is something we have worked hard to earn —and work hard to keep— every day.”

-It’s just sad to see another attempt at an independent platform become folded into that of a tech giant, one whose main selling point involves keeping you safe from danger—real or perceived—rather than adding mere convenience to your life.
+Still, it’s sad to see another attempt at an independent platform become folded into that of a tech giant, one whose main selling point involves keeping you safe from danger—real or perceived—rather than adding mere convenience to your life.